MasonScarby/MasonScarby/README.md

 # Mason Scarborough  🚀

-**`Helping by Creating (Developer / Traveler / Gymer)`**
+**`Helping by Creating (Developer / Traveler / Gym Goer)`**

 I’m a **junior full-stack developer** passionate about building real-world solutions from the ground up — from planning and design to writing scalable, clean code.
 My projects range from web apps to APIs and enterprise-level systems, all created with a focus on problem-solving and continuous learning.

-When I’m not coding, you’ll find me running and lifting weights 🏋️, and exploring new horizons.
+When I’m not coding, you’ll find me running and lifting weights 🏋️, and exploring new horizons🌄.
 This blend of tech, fitness, and adventure keeps my creativity flowing and my focus grounded.

    <p align="left">
       <a href="https://github.com/MasonScarby?tab=followers">